 A painted history of hang glider design

-In 1983 and ’84 I took up painting.
+In 1983 and ’84 I took up painting again.
 (I had started in the late 1970s, mainly painting Spitfires and the like.)
 This time, I created large paintings of hang gliders mainly based on small photos, often black and white, in hang gliding magazines.
 (It seemed like a good idea at the time.)The Eipper-Formance Flexi Flyer was a ‘standard Rogallo’ hang glider of 1973.
 It was designed by Dick Eipper and based on the principle developed by Francis Rogallo of NASA, John Dickenson of Australia, G.D.
 Wanner, and others, whereby the air flowing over and under the sail keeps its aerodynamic shape.

 The nose angle of the standard Rogallo was a boat-like 80 degrees.